5eynaa/NYC-Restaurant-Food-Inspection-Analysis/README.md

 ## Methodology

-The full workflow was carried out in MySQL, from raw import through to the analytical queries that answer each question.

 1. **Data cleaning** — duplicate removal, a full blank and NULL audit across all 27 columns, canonical standardisation of violation descriptions and street names, and conversion of date columns to proper `DATE` types.
 2. **Exploratory data analysis** — four sets of aggregation queries, using window functions and CTEs to rank and segment violations, scores and grades by borough, cuisine, neighbourhood (NTA) and year.